piano-miles/blockscript/README.md

 A typed language that compiles into Scratch files, providing young learners with a bridge between visual block programming and a typed coding environment.

 - **NOTE: This project is still in a very early stage of development.
-It is currently unfinished and does not work.**
+It is currently unfinished and does not work.
+Please do not use until this message goes away.**

 ---